nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Listing all persons : `list`

 Shows a list of all student contacts in ArchDuke.
+This command is often used to return back to the student contact list.

 Format: `list`